charliegeiger89/Scrolld.js/README.md

 Scrolld.js provides a method for highly precise scrolling for pixel-perfect layouts and navigation using real-time updated data values.
 Scrolld.js is intended for easy use and is fully deployable within minutes.
 The minified version is under 1KB.

-* Scrolld.js is simple and works with just an element id tag. *

 ### HOW TO USE

 **1** - Download the source & upload it to your server.